trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 # Tour of HQMTool in action

-In this brief overview, we highlight three scripts from the `examples` folder that demonstrate the functionality of HQMTool.
+In this brief overview, we highlight two scripts from the `examples` folder that demonstrate the functionality of HQMTool.
 More in depth explanations of the functionality is provided in the [Tutuorials](ADD LINK).

+## Mesh from a control file

-First is a basic example script that reads in an existing control file from the HOHQMesh examples collection.
+A first example script reads in an existing control file from the HOHQMesh examples collection and create a HQMTool project dictionary.
-To run that example, execute
+To run this example, execute
 ```julia
    include(joinpath(HOHQMesh.examples_dir(), "interactive_from_control_file.jl"))
 ```
 This command will create mesh and plot files in the `out` directory.

+## Build a mesh from scratch

-The second example `interactive_outer_boundary.jl` builds a new project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
+A second example script `interactive_outer_boundary.jl` creates a new project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
-The "verbose" example script, where all functions arevalled with their full name, is given below.
+For completeness, we provide the example script and clarify each step in the construction of the project dictionary below.
 ```julia
 using HOHQMesh